kalpandit/movie-recommender/README.md

 # Final Project - Intro to Data

-This is the final project for the Intro to Data Science course with Professor Zhang.
 The project involves an analytical approach to the optimal recommender system culminating in the a hybrid recommender chatbot using Streamlit.

 ## Requirements